Orbit Tau Ceti with Ryan Gosling and Rocky and watch Project Hail Mary in 4DX – only available at Cineworld

 Go to the stars and back with an IMAX screening of Project Hail Mary

-Project Hail Mary is one of the Filmed for IMAX titles for 2026.
-That means this wasn’t just beautifully optimised across picture and sound to fill an IMAX theatre.
-It utilised out of this world technology throughout production to bring down to earth a stunning space adventure.
+Project Hail Mary is a Filmed for IMAX title for 2026.
+That means this hasn't just been beautifully optimised across picture and sound to fill an IMAX theatre.
+It utilised out of this world technology throughout production to beam down to earth a stunning space adventure.

-Given this is a film taking place in space (if you couldn’t tell from all our puns), it’s already set to offer spectacular visuals, but it’s essential you see Project Hail Mary on the big screen, and it’s a must that it be an IMAX one.
+Given this is a film taking place in space (if you couldn’t tell from all our puns), it’s already set to offer spectacular spacescapes, but it’s essential you see Project Hail Mary on the biggest screen possible, and it’s a must that it be an IMAX one.

 Float through space with Ryan Gosling thanks to 4DX

 Space might be a vast enigma, but if we’re doing it with Ryan Gosling then sign us up, we’re there!
-As Gosling’s character Rhyland Grace attempts to stop the sun from dying out, you can expect this to be an action-packed, sometimes tense movie that’ll juxtapose the seemingly serene pastime of experiencing weightlessness in space.
+As Gosling’s character Rhyland Grace attempts to stop the sun from dying out, you can expect this to be an action-packed, sometimes tense movie that’ll juxtapose the seemingly serene pastime of experiencing weightlessness in space with high pressure missions and malfunctioning spacecrafts.

-Watching Project Hail Mary in 4DX is exclusive to Cineworld cinemas in the UK, offering a viewing of this exciting new film that will satisfy all the senses.
+Watching Project Hail Mary in 4DX offers a screening that will satisfy all the senses.
 Already set to be visually engaging, 4DX is called extreme cinema for a reason.
-From wind and water effects, to strobe lighting (and you can expect plenty of that in a scifi), your chair is also able to move, creating different sensations that hurtle you straight into the action as Gosling’s mission unravels.
+From wind and water effects, to strobe lighting (and you can expect plenty of that in a scifi), your chair is also able to defy gravity and move, creating different sensations that hurtle you straight into the action as Gosling’s mission unravels.

 Go on your own space exploration with Project Hail Mary in Screen X